Start Here · Guides & Education

 Celebrating South Asian Wedding Traditions: From Mehndi to Walima

-What each ceremony of a South Asian wedding means — engagement, mayoun, mehndi, nikkah, baraat, and walima — how families celebrate them...
+What each ceremony of a South Asian wedding means, engagement, mayoun, mehndi, nikkah, baraat, and walima, how families celebrate them in Canada...

 Read guide -